kavishjadwani/UnixSocketProgramming/README.md

 ### How to run
 	1. Put all files and two database txt files in one directory.
 Open six terminal in the directory, run each program in the following order on different terminals
-  2. Compile all fiels and create executables using the command : $make all
+  2. Compile all files and create executables using the command : $make all
 	3. run Server A by using the command :$make serverA
   4. run Server B by using the command :$make serverB
   4. run Server C by using the command :$make serverC